stan257/batch_size_studies/README.md

    ```bash
    python scripts/run_experiments.py list
    ```
    You can also filter this list, e.g., `python scripts/run_experiments.py list --optimizer Adam`.
+Add `--list-overrides` to print the supported `--override key=value` options.

 4. Launch a sweep:
    Use the `run` command to execute an experiment from the catalog.